unik-name/docs.unikname.network/docs/uns-use-the-network/cli.md

 Before registering you must have publicly disclosed your Unikname (see [unik:disclose command](#unik:disclose))

 #### Arguments
-- `DELEGATE` (required):  The Unikname between double quote, or the unikid to register as delegate.
+- `ID` (required): the unikid to register as delegate or the @unikname with [the format of a DID](/uns-use-the-network/cheatsheet.html#did-decentralized-identifier).
+See examples below for more information.

 #### Parameters